 6. Street Tacos and Authentic Food

 This really must not be understated.
-Mexico’s food is something wonderful.
+The food is something wonderful.
 Far beyond what most gringos equate to Mexican food, a culinary paradise is at your fingertips when you explore regions overland.

-Additionally, please read this important story about Safety and Mexico to better understand the realities and realistic expectations of traveling in Mexico.
+Additionally, please read this important story about Safety and Mexico to better understand the realities and realistic expectations of traveling.